-With 12 academic Schools, over 20,000 degree candidates, and as the third largest employer in Massachusetts, Harvard is a major consumer of goods and services.
+With 12 academic Schools and as the third largest employer in Massachusetts, Harvard is a major consumer of goods and services.

 Harvard is committed to developing University-wide standards for environmentally preferred products and requiring all major vendors to comply and report on progress in meeting specified standards.
 VIEW OUR PLAN

 Harvard Strategic Procurement serves the University as procurement experts, and the central point of contact for procurement activities.
 The team negotiates with vendors for University-wide terms and competitive pricing, and regularly assesses these relationships to ensure that preferred vendors align with University goals and values, including our commitment to reduce our environmental impact and meet our Greenhouse Gas Reduction Goal.